 Although most people have this on their phone already, it can be so helpful.
 Ubers tend to be cheaper than hailing a cab, and cab drivers in Peru can often be unlicensed and therefore potentially unsafe.
 With Uber, you know exactly what you need to pay, that the driver is registered on the app and the transaction can be done online through your bank card if you do not have cash.

-This is the perfect app to help travellers who do not speak Spanish!
-The app works without internet to translate single words, although wifi or data is needed if you are looking to translate whole sentences or phrases.
+This is the perfect app to help travelers who do not speak Spanish!
+The app works without the internet to translate single words, although wifi or data is needed if you are looking to translate whole sentences or phrases.